 Isleham

 Population 2,370

 Dwellings 1,000

 New dwellings built 2001-13 (net) 101

-Estimated new dwellings 2013-31 86
+Estimated new dwellings 2013-3191 86

 Existing public transport services A Tuesday and Saturday service to Fordham and Newmarket and a Monday to Friday service to Snailwell and Newmarket.
 Both operate once a day (as at October 2012).

-Population for Isleham parish, Cambridgeshire County Council Research Group (mid-2012).
+&lt;sup>89 Population for Isleham parish, Cambridgeshire County Council Research Group (mid-2012).